A list of dog rescues for all breeds and mixes.

 Coastal German Shepherd Rescue is a non-profit 501(c)3 public charity dedicated to finding loving homes for abandoned German Shepherds in Southern California.

 Foster families take in animals that are waiting to find permanent “fur-ever” homes.
+Most adoption and rescue organizations need foster families and will provide for the needs of the animals, including food and medical care.

 German Shepherd dogs are legendary for their intelligence, beauty and loyalty.
 German Shepherd Rescue of Orange County is a non-profit organization that rescues and rehomes purebred German Shepherds that have lost their homes due to unfortunate circumstances.